csula/cs590-fall-2015/README.md

   * Friday Class: 4:30 - 7:00 PM December 11, 2015
   * Saturday Class: 8:00 - 10:30 AM December 12, 2015

-That being said, we will attempt arrange the final presentation so that all three sections can do presentation together at a common location and time.
+That being said, we will try to arrange the final presentation so that all three sections can do presentation together at a common location and time.
 Logistics to follow.
-To be on the safe side, I recommend that students do not book their trips earlier than December 13, 2015.
+To be on the safe side, I recommend that students do not make travel plans earlier than December 13, 2015.

 * [10/9/2015] A number of students asked what do they need to review to be prepared for the quiz.
-Students need do the reading and watch the videos listed in the `Reading Assignment` section.
+Students need do the reading assignments and watch the videos listed in the `Reading Assignment` section.
 As for the programming part, the quiz will include simple code snippets.
 You will not be asked to write a full application during the quiz (this is not feasible nor practical).

 * [10/8/2015] A student asked me this question: